 If you like the skincare products you currently use, and they do not contain ingredients specifically cautioned against by ACOG, don’t change a thing.
 It can be challenging to find products that work well for your skin.
 If you have a skincare routine that continues to work for you throughout your pregnancy, keep it.
 If you start reacting differently to your current products due to increased skin sensitivity, it may be time to cut back on products or find different ones.
 You can always bring a product to your next prenatal appointment and ask your doctor or midwife if you have any questions or concerns.

 Finding Safe Skin Care

-The EWG’s Skin Deep database works well if you’re looking up one specific item.
+The EWG’s Skin Deep database works well if you look up one specific item.
 It can be overwhelming if you’re looking under a broad category like cleanser, which will list hundreds of products.
-If you’re looking for a new product, I recommend typing in a brand name that you like and see what the scores are of their different products.
-You can also scroll through a few pages of the products with lower, safer ingredient list scores and look for brands that you’re familiar with that may pop out at you.
+If you’re looking for a new product, I recommend typing in a brand name that you like and seeing the scores of their different products.
+You can also scroll through a few pages of the products with lower, safer ingredient list scores and look for brands you’re familiar with that may pop out at you.

 There are some additional resources you can check out for more information on skincare and product safety.

-The Mother to Baby website is a source of information on medications and exposures during pregnancy and breastfeeding.
+The Mother to Baby website provides information on medications and exposures during pregnancy and breastfeeding.
 You can see their article on skincare, which also has links to fact sheets on specific ingredients.

 The LactMed database is an excellent resource for the safety of medications and ingredients when breastfeeding.

-If you want to learn more about how different ingredients impact your skin and the book Skin Care by Caroline Hirons is an excellent resource.
-Caroline Hirons is an internationally recognized esthetician who is a skincare expert.
-Her book breaks down what different ingredients do, how to care for your skin, and how to find the right routine and products for you.
+If you want to learn more about how different ingredients impact your skin, the book Skin Care by Caroline Hirons is an excellent resource.
+Caroline Hirons is an internationally recognized esthetician and skincare expert.
+Her book breaks down what different ingredients do, how to care for your skin, and how to find the right routine and products.

 Seeing a Dermatologist